This S’mores Icebox Cake features layers of rich chocolate ganache, fluffy marshmallow cream, and honey graham crackers. No baking required!

 S’mores Icebox Cake Tips

-- Use a sharp chef’s knife and make decisive cuts.
-Run the knife under warm water, dry it on a kitchen towel, and repeat for each cut.
+- Use a sharp knife and make clean cuts.
+Run it under warm water and wipe it off each time.

 Quick Tip